frkatona/ObsidianSync/Tasks (Main).md

  ---
 # Today
+- Yuki questions
+	- I think one was 'what exactly is the advantage of photothermal in these systems'...or maybe of PCD?
+	- What's up with the boron-intermediate mechanism

+asdf
+- buy longer USB
+- grab lighting cables from downstairs
+- consider how to make lights better
+	- box?
+	- LEDs under-desk, behind TV, around door (connected to  light switch)
+	- get lightswitch light
+- buy what I need to fix toilet and other bathroom problems
+# Monday
+- things that are interesting about PCD lasing
+	- normal conditions generating overpowered, exploded char
+	- sample 1 gooey section (lowest angle, only gooey at top)
+	- the sapphire gets easily engraved at 1064 nm somehow
+	- the metal substrate has oxide-looking colors despite >1h of purge
+	- the 2x lase looks more uniform and less layered than the 1x

+# Soon

+- MURI
 	- what do with next sample from papers and put in onedrive before next meeting

+- [ ] schedule MRI
-- [ ] Follow up with Seana, Sadia, Kaya
+- [ ] Follow up with Sadia, Kaya
 - [ ] Get reading on thermometer
 - [ ] Order regulator, airflow, O2 sensor, and bandpass-filter
 	- [ ] do I need more optics?
 - [ ] Check Sandra paper stuff
-	- [ ] IR?
-Reset breaker?  use another outlet?
 - [ ] Make notes for Yuki comps
-- [ ] Housewarming supplies (drinks? ice? chairs? appetizers/veggies/chips?)

-- [ ] Bring in a heater
 - [ ] follow up with Jackie about what time she's taking protein

 - tomatoes